 To help them afford new homes, the government will need to come up with new forms of subsidies.
 It’s done a bit of this already.
 In February it cut minimum down payments to 20% for first homes—all all-time low—and also reduced transaction taxes.
-The government needs to reform the cumbersome system of hukou.

 The government also needs to reform the cumbersome system of hukou, or household registration documents, as premier Keqiang noted last December.
 For decades people in China have been divided into two categories: urban vs. rural hukou holders.
 The later have received fewer benefits in cities—public schools, health care, social security—even if they lived there for work.
 They also couldn’t buy property there, assuming they could even afford to in the first place.